alexdesousa/alexdesousa.github.io/_posts/2019-07-06-yggdrasil-easy-pub-sub-in-elixir.md

 It's easier to see these concepts with an image example:

-{%- include image.html  src = "rabbitmq exchange.png" alt = "RabbitMQ exchange routing" -%}
+{%- include image.html  src = "rabbitmq-exchange.png" alt = "RabbitMQ exchange routing" -%}

 In the previous image: